rubarb666/Website/docs/tutorial/blog.md

 `http://localhost:8080/about-us/` is the url where we will now find the page.

 ## If that seemed like a lot of work
-For those of you using JetBrains PhpStorm IDE:<br>
+For those of you using JetBrains PhpStorm IDE (last checked - v2019.1):<br>
 There is a plugin called 'Compost' that can speed up the process.

 It can be found by searching in PhpStorms Preferences/Plugins marketplace.
 Don't worry, it's free.